KwonSnow/kwonsnow.github.io/_posts/2023-01-09-Differential_equations.md

 ---

 Differential equation: an equation containing derivatives of an unknown function.
-Ordinary differential equations (ODEs): an equation that contains one or several derivatives of __an__ unknown function.
+Ordinary differential equation (ODE): an equation that contains one or several derivatives of __an__ unknown function.
-Partial differential equations (PDEs): differential equations that depends __on several variables__.
+Partial differential equations (PDEs): differential equations that involve partial derivaties of an unknown functino of __two or more variables__.

+order n: nth derivative of the unknown function y is the highest derivative of y in the equation

+implicit form: F(x,y,y') = 0
+explicit form: y' = f(x,y)